m-redding/FinalizingProposal/final-sp-proposal.md

 }
 finally
 {
-    // Close sends all pending queued events and then shuts down the producer await producer.CloseAsync();
+    // By default, close sends all pending queued events and then shuts down the producer await producer.CloseAsync();
 }
 ```